Charles Johannigmeier (May 2018 - January 2019 & May 2019 - August 2019)

 Did you learn anything?

-There are many things that I learned including limited knowledge on using an Arduino/mbed microcontroller, multiple different camera APIs and SDKs, Machine learning (Tensorflow) and its applications, Computer Vision applications (OpenCV), and C#/SQL/Python.
+There are many things that I learned including using a microcontroller to interface and synchronize different cameras with a C# program, multiple different camera APIs and SDKs, Machine learning (Tensorflow) and its applications, Computer Vision applications (OpenCV), C#/SQL/Python, and better programming practices in general.

 What was the dress code?